Snehakale987/QuickTrack/README.md

 ## **QuickTrack**

-TThis application is a simple activity tracker application which logs the list of activities done by a user with the start time, end time and duration and an option to delete
+This application is a simple activity tracker application which logs the list of activities done by a user with the start time, end time and duration and an option to delete

 - ```src/index.html``` : This is the root HTML document